Q: I am a new patient – will you see me?

 Q: I have Private Health Insurance, what is involved in claiming for treatment?

 A: We support a range of Health Funds.
-At Tooth Dental, we have HICAPS.
-After your dental visit, our friendly front office staff will simply swipe your health fund care through the HICAPS terminal and enter your claim details.
+After your dental visit, we will simply swipe your health fund card through the HICAPS terminal and enter your claim details.
 Within seconds, you claim will be authorised and you simply pay the gap – the difference between the fee for treatment and the health fund claim.
 We have EFTPOS available if you wish to pay the gap with your debit or credit card.
+We also accept cash.

 Here are some of the Health Funds we accept: